 According to Dr. David Ludwig, an obesity and weight-loss specialist at the Harvard-affiliated Boston Children’s Hospital, artificial sweeteners overstimulate our sugar receptors and may change the way we taste food — making healthy foods less appealing and even making us crave sweet foods.

 In fact, a study in the Journal of Behavioral Neuroscience shows that artificial sweeteners, which people often believe help prevent weight gain, actually induce hormonal and physiological responses that can have the opposite effect.

 Trying to lose weight?
 Ditch the diet soda and opt for water or herbal tea instead.

 Try to find a friend, family member, or coworker to eat healthy with you.
 Over the holidays, my husband and I both gained a few extra pounds.
 Although I only gained four or five pounds, the excess sugar and alcohol I consumed during the month of December left me feeling sluggish and heavy.

 My husband and I decided to tackle losing weight together.
 Doing it as a team made it so much more fun.
 We were able to plan special dinners with each other and even made it a point to visit restaurants that offered healthy fare.
 Doing it together made it that much easier to stay motivated.

 Want a little extra motivation to eat better and lose weight?
-Join me for my mbg video course: A 14-Day Clean-Eating Program: How to Kick-Start Weight Loss in Two Weeks.
-Or try my quick and simple 5-Day-Detox.
-No matter which you choose, I will walk you through the program and provide you day-by-day meal plans, recipes, and shopping lists!
+Join me for a 5-Day Detox.
+I will personally walk you through the program and provide you day-by-day meal plans, recipes, shopping lists, daily motivation and more!